robw-nl/manjaro_system_metrics/README.md

 # Getting Started for Contributors

 We follow a high-discipline, "Short Run" development approach.
-Code is improved in manageable chunks, followed immediately by assessment, debugging, and verification before proceeding to the next iteration
+Code is improved in manageable chunks, followed immediately by assessment, debugging, and verification before proceeding to the next iteration.

-Development Environment
+# Development Environment

-The lead developer uses Kate as the primary C IDE with Clang.
-The project is structured around a smart Makefile generator bash script that handles header discovery automatically.
+Kate is used as the primary C IDE with Clang.
+The project is structured around a smart Makefile generator bash script that handles header discovery automatically to generate a project specific makefile.

     Project Root: /home/rob/Files/C/.